-If you do a search on Google you will most likely see a box appear with a list of suggestions, see the screenshot below as an example:
+If you do a search on Google you will most likely see a box appear with a list of suggestions, see the screenshot further down the page as an example.

 Google will also try to “Autocomplete” the first suggestion and show you a set of results, even if you havn’t hit the enter key.

 Take a look at the screenshot below, to many people the image below is very offensive and it’s not too difficuilt to understand why:

 The official help document for Autocomplete can be found here.
 Buried in the middle of the page is the following statement:

 While we always strive to neutrally and objectively reflect the diversity of content on the web (some good, some objectionable), we also apply a narrow set of removal policies for pornography, violence, hate speech, and terms that are frequently used to find content that infringes copyrights